 RallyCross is the most widespread and readily accessible form of extreme dirt motorsport in the Sports Car Club of America.
 A course is laid out on a non-paved plot of land delineated by traffic cones.
 Nearly any street car can compete in one of nine different classes.
 The DirtFish SCCA RallyCross National Championship is held every fall at a location in the central Midwest.

 The easiest way to start with SCCA.
 All that’s needed is a street-legal, licensed and insured car, truck, van, or whatever.
 Road Rallies are conducted on public roads at or below the legal speed limit and are not races–the goal is to get from the start to the finish in as close to the prescribed time as possible.

 How to get started – click here to visit the Rally page and come to our next event.

-Drive your own street car at Heartland Park – Topeka’s world-famous road race course!
+Drive your own street car at Heartland Motorsports Park, Topeka’s world-famous road race course!
 Minimal car preparation and no previous experience are necessary.
 A great way to get started on the race track.

-How to get started – click here to check the Calendar of Events for the date of our next PDX.
+How to get started – click here to check the Calendar of Events for the date of our next Time Trial or Track Event.

-How to get started – click here to visit the Volunteer page to get an idea of what you’re interested in doing.
-Then come to a Club meeting and talk to any of the members, or you can come to any of our race weekends to have a look around before you commit yourself.
+How to get started – click here to visit the Volunteering page to get an idea of what you’re interested in doing.
+Then come to a General Membership or Race Group meeting and talk to any of the members, or you can come to any of our race weekends to have a look around before you commit yourself.

 With your membership, you will receive: